Our Staff

 Qualifications: Countryside Management Foundation Degree, Chemistry MSc.

 Background: I grew up in Crawley in Sussex and moved to East Kent straight after university to take up a job in scientific research.
 After 10 years in this field, I decided to switch career into Countryside Management, leaving a job in London to take a course at Hadlow College.
-During this time, I was also a trainee warden for Kent Wildlife Trust and a private tutor.
 My first job in Countryside Management was with Kent Country Parks at Pegwell Bay.
 I started at KSCP as Park Officer at Sturry Road Park in Canterbury.
+I run the Thursday volunteer group in the Canterbury area.
+I also do wildlife surveys and watercourse enhancement projects with the Stour Internal Drainage Board.

 Interests: Being a dad to our young son seems to take up all my spare time these days, but I used to enjoy sailing, swimming and travel.